Arosi language: Derived Nouns

 Compared to Malaita languages, Arosi has very few derived nouns.
 The primary prefixes used in Arosi are hai- and ha'i-.
 Some examples of these prefixes in use are presented below:

 Arosi also uses suffixes.
 The most commonly used suffix is -ha, which is most commonly used as a nominalizing suffix.

 Interrogatives

 The following is a list of question words:

 Numerals

 In the table below, there is a translation of different numbers in Arosi.
-Due to the fact that Arosi has a base-ten numeral system, you will begin to notice a common pattern when counting numbers beyond ten.
+Because Arosi has a base-ten numeral system, you will begin to notice a common pattern when counting numbers beyond ten.
 When counting, numerals are repeated then are followed by mana, or ma meaning and as well as the verb adara meaning to exceed, to go beyond.
 As you can see in the table, mana or ma is added between e ta’ ai tangahuru and e ta’ ai to combine the numerals for ten and one to make eleven.
 From 100 to 999 the same concept when counting numbers applies.
 The word for 1000 in Arosi is meru.
 Meru is the highest numeral term in Arosi.
 Arosi also has a distinct way of counting specific and particular items.